wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

   - `Specified metric/histogram/span does not exist`
   - `Point tag does not exist`
   - `Nothing matching: <metric name> and source[]`
+* Below a query, you see a syntax error message.

 In this section, you learn how to investigate.

+{% include tip.html content="This section investigest only missing data.
+If your query returns a syntax error, look carefully at the " %}

 ### Step 1: Check the Time Window